 The sensible meeting point between a space-hogging Dopp kit and a janky Ziploc, Flanabags are just what we need for toiletries!
 These TSA-compliant, quart-sized bags with wrist straps are thin, sturdy, and in a variety of patterns to add a little fun.
 Our friend Marielena of Epic 7 Travel says “I’ve been using mine for three years and it looks brand new!”
 We particularly like that the gusseted bottom gives it enough structure to stand up on its own for easy riffling.
 We’d recommend the Travel Duo for a more complete gift.

-In 2019 you might have been too cool for board games, but in 2020 puzzling and pizza delivery is a hot Saturday night.
+In 2019 you might have been too cool for board games, but puzzling and pizza delivery has become a hot Saturday night.
 And if you’re going to psycho-analyze every pixel of a portrait or landscape image, it might as well be an award-winner.
 Taking her body of work, which has racked up its share of hardware from Lowell Thomas awards to SATW’s Photographer of the Year, Susan Portnoy of Insatiable Traveler has found a way to turn any of her photographs into 252-piece puzzles!
 Just choose your favorite image, select “keepsakes” and you’ll get a 10″ x 14″ board game.
 Leave the Milton Bradleys in the closet, and spend your night putting together a piece of art.

 When MacGyver goes carry-on he brings the Leatherman Style PS!
 At just two ounces, this TSA approved multi-tool packs in spring-action needle-nose and regular pliers, wire cutters, scissors (which double as a small knife yet cruises through airport screenings), flathead and Phillips screwdrivers, tweezers, nail file, carabiner, and a bottle opener.
 We’ve had ours for years and it has a 25-year warranty, so it’ll keep on giving.